vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndY: 12
     projectButtonText: ""
     projectTitle: "              Handmade reversible bomber jackets, 2021"
+  - projectTitle: Léman
+    projectDescription: >-

+      Léman is a capsule jewelry collection composed of a necklace and a pair of earrings, both shaped after the contours of Lake Léman — the body of water along which both artists grew up.
+Sculpted in recycled silver using the lost-wax technique, the pieces trace the lake’s sinuous form, their edges cut with a saw reminiscent of the surrounding mountain facades plunging into its depths.

+      The mirror-polished surfaces reflect light like the lake itself, creating a dialogue between landscape and ornament, nature and craftsmanship.
+Minimal yet sculptural, each piece embodies a shared sense of origin and material sensitivity, transforming a familiar horizon into wearable memory.

+      Pictures by Simon Loiseau
+    textStartX: 0
+    textStartY: 1
+    textEndX: 3
+    textEndY: 4
 ---
 Charlotte Stuby and Susanne Fischer are an artist duo whose collaborative practice bridges the realms of art, design, and textile craftsmanship.